Do you have some spare time to help us smash stigma? Why not get involved in volunteering.

 As if that wasn’t enough of a reason to get involved, volunteering also gives you the chance to gain new skills, get work experience and meet new people.

 Interested in volunteering?
-Check out the FAQs below for more information and how to apply.
-Alternatively, you can pick up the phone to one of our Volunteer Coordinators for an informal chat on 0131 558 1425 or email firstname.lastname@example.org.
+Check out the FAQs below for more information, including on how to apply.
+You can also apply online here.
+Alternatively, you can pick up the phone to one of our Volunteer Coordinators for an informal chat on 0131 558 1425 or email email@example.com.

 Anyone with an open-mind and enthusiasm can volunteer for Waverley Care.